Art Prize is one of my favorite art events that takes place in Grand Rapids, Michigan.

 3. Where to Park for Art Prize in Grand Rapids, Michigan

 Grand Rapids is a very accessible city with reasonable rates for parking garages downtown.

 You can also use metered parking downtown if you don’t plan on being at one location for a long time.

 If you are willing to walk a little you can find free parking off of the main streets.

-Different venues have different hours.
-Make sure that you give yourself enough time in your itinerary to get to venues that are on your “must see” list.
+Different venues can have different hours.
+Make sure that you give yourself enough time in your itinerary to get to venues that are on your “must-see” list.

 I would suggest saving the outdoor pieces for times after the indoor venues have closed.
 There is still a lot of lighting that will allow you to see the pieces at night and it will help maximize what you see.